 Re-Framing Dance is an action research project.
-Part one of the project will support 3 residencies for 3 producers to invite curators, artists and Dance4 into a process to undertake choreographic research exploring the possibilities to create new work that invites audiences to see, experience and potentially participate in choreographic art works sited in gallery contexts.
+Part one of the project will support 3 residencies for 3 independent producers to invite curators, artists and Dance4 into a process to undertake choreographic research exploring the possibilities to create new work that invites audiences to see, experience and potentially participate in choreographic art works sited in gallery contexts.

-The programme will be supported by two mentors, as well as Dance4’s experienced team, who will encourage the producers to think beyond what the know, to seek out innovative new approaches and explore new models for the delivery of such projects.
+The programme will be supported by two mentors, as well as Dance4’s experienced team, who will encourage the producers to think beyond what they know, to seek out innovative new approaches and explore new models for the delivery of such projects.

 Part two of the project will invite one of the projects developed during the action research to receive a commission from Dance4 to develop a full performance in 2021.
-This will either be through biennial festival, Nottdance or through a European partnership conference, Dancing Museums alongside Nottingham Castle’s re-opening.

 Re-Framing Dance is supported by Jerwood Arts Development Programme Fund.